Aqib121201/PolicyBot-LangChain-Powered-Explainer-for-German-Government-PDFs/README.md

 This project was developed as part of research into intelligent document processing for government applications.
 Special thanks to:

-- **Technical Advisors**: Prof. Dr. [Name], Technical University of Munich
-- **Domain Experts**: German Federal Ministry of the Interior
+Technical Guidance:
+- **Nadeem Akhtar**, Engineering Manager II at SumUp, former Zalando, alumnus of the University of Bonn
+  Provided strategic feedback on system architecture and industry applicability

+Open Source Community:
-- **Open Source Community**: HuggingFace, LangChain, and Streamlit teams
+- HuggingFace, LangChain, and Streamlit development teams for their excellent tooling and documentation

 **Contributors:**
-- [Your Name] - Lead Developer & Research
+- Aqib Siddiqui - Lead Developer & Research
-- [Team Member] - Data Processing & Analysis
-- [Team Member] - UI/UX Design & Testing

 ---